Support Responsible Policies

 You must be a registered voter in Arizona

-You must be a current SRP customer
+You must be an SRP customer

-You must be a current SRP customer
+You must be an SRP customer

 SRP has two voting districts: